antcolag/iEventListener/README.md

 // given an object like
 var obj = {}

-// you can add the both the event interfaces in this way: window.iEvent.call(obj, true); // true for emulate the ie event interface, otherwise the argument can be omitted
+// you can add the both the ie-like and eventListener interfaces in this way: window.iEvent.call(obj, true); // true for emulate the ie event interface, otherwise the argument can be omitted

 // and then you can store handler by doing: